CllaudiaB/holbertonschool-validation/module2_task0/README.md

 * “stop”: Stop the application with the command kill XXXXX where XXXXX is the Process ID of the application
 * “clean”: Stop the application
 * “test”: You want to test it to ensure that it behaves as expected
+* “help": Print a list of all the goals with a sentence